lele926/Locandine-volantini-/README.md

 # Locandine-volantini-
-Condivido alcuni materiali cartacei  che ho realizzato per conto di un'associazione locale.
-Locandine e volantini in diversi formati A3, A4, A5
+Condivido alcuni materiali cartacei  che ho realizzato  Locandine e volantini in diversi formati A3, A4, A5.